Anchorage, Alaska for Digital Nomads

 Mad Myrna’s (530 East 5th Avenue) is a premier LGBTQ + nightclub and entertainment venue based in Anchorage.
 It is located downtown, just a 10-minute walk east of the 5th Avenue Mall.
 It has a bar, restaurant, dance floor, and a variety of live performances.
 Theme nights are available on Wednesdays and Divas drag shows are held on Fridays.
 It also has pool tables.

-Things to do in Anchorage
+Things to Do in Anchorage

 If you are interested in understanding the local culture, the first place to visit is the Alaska Native Heritage Center that honors its 11 native tribes through exhibits, storytelling signs and cultural performances.
 You can also go to the Alaska Native Heritage Center to see the six native dwellings on Lake Tiulana.